Zapote/go-ezbus/README.md

 # go-ezbus

 This is a package for communication between services in a distrubuted architecture.

 Using RabbitMQ as transport for messages.

+More transports can and will (hopefully) be added

 [![CircleCI](https://circleci.com/gh/Zapote/go-ezbus/tree/master.svg?style=shield)](https://circleci.com/gh/Zapote/go-ezbus/tree/master)